lukense/LCR/README.md

 # LCR
-Component-based model of the Lower Colorado River in Texas
+Component-based model of the Lower Colorado River in Texas modeled with HydroCouple